hackersupreme/univariate-infographics/README.md

 The component library resides in the `src` folder while an example react app that uses the library resides in the `example` folder.
 The example is a very simple app that displays all the components in a column.

+This document will first go into how to configure the data for the

 Each component in the library only requires one attribute to work, the `data` prop.
 It takes in an array of objects that contains the data the component will render.
 The objects in the array must have a `value` property that contains a number.
 They can have any number of other properties as well.
+These other properties can be used in the legend and/or overlay of a component.

+The components have a corresponding function that will take the data and calculate the individual parts of a component which are rendered by a sub-component.
+Those functions return an array of updated objects with all the information they need for the sub-components.
+For example, the `BarChart` component uses a function called `createBars` to create the individual `Bar` components of the bar chart.

 ```
 const data = [